doig-u/murun/README.md

 # murun
 murun (MUlti RUN) is a tool for run one or multiple scripts or folders on one or multiple servers.

+It is for configuration management.
+Put 'murun' and your admin, deploy scripts and configs to project folder and add to private repo, for ex.

+Use a ssh key!
+If your key have a passphrase, make `eval ``ssh-agent -s`` && ssh-add` for one time passphrase request.

 Usage: murun <hosts|[user@]address[:port]> <action> [action2] ...

 Args: